Is Filtered Water Distilled Water

 The taste of filtered versus distilled water can be subjective; however, many people agree that distilled water has a bland taste while filtered water has more flavor due to trace minerals being left behind in the filtration process.
 Filtered waters can also contain beneficial minerals such as calcium and magnesium which can improve your health when consumed over time.

-See also What Ph Is Distilled Water
+See also Is Filtered Water Same As Distilled Water

 Overall, both filtered and distilled waters have their benefits; however, depending on your needs one may be better than the other for you.
 If taste is important for you then filtered might be a better choice as it retains some minerals which give it flavour.
 On the other hand, if you need ultra-pure drinking water free from any contaminants then distilled may be more suitable for you.